asyncgui/asynckivy/README.md

 ```

 It's barely readable and not easy to understand.
-If you use `asynckivy`, the code above will become like this:
+If you use `asynckivy`, the code above will become:

 ```python
 import asynckivy as ak